Meeting House for the New York Society of Ethical Culture: History

-Construction for the meeting house began in 1909, nearly a decade after the New York Society for Ethical Culture bought the land on Central Park West between 63rd and 64th streets.
+Construction for the meeting house began in 1909—nearly a decade after the New York Society for Ethical Culture bought the land on Central Park West between 63rd and 64th streets—and was completed in 1910.
 Originally, the Society had been meeting in Carnegie Hall, but decided to build a meeting house of their own.
 The architect of the building, and a lifelong member of the Society for Ethical culture as well as one of its presidents, Robert D. Kohn, juxtaposed the style of the meeting house with the style of the society's school that shared the same block, Ethical Culture School.
 The school, which had been completed in 1904, is a five-story, brick building, with large windows facing the expansive Central Park on the other side of the avenue.
 The school had, however, been designed by other architects: John Carrère and Thomas Hastings.
 Kohn did not design the meeting house to match the school; rather, he imagined the meeting house in the Art Nouveau style, which effectively conflicted with, but also complemented, the typical image of the school.